SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/ArrayLists/README.md

   - RandomSelection: A Selection procedure in which each parent is chosen randomly.
   - OnePointCrossover: A Crossover procedure in which the genome of the parents is combined by braking it in two pieces and joining one part from one parent and the other part from the other parent in the child.
-- OrderedSingleProbabilityMutPol: A MutationPolicy that applies mutation stored in arrays sequentially and filters the probability of applying the mutation with a fixed probability.
+- OrderedSingleProbabilityMutPol: A MutationPolicy that applies mutations stored in arrays sequentially and filters the probability of applying the mutation with a fixed probability.
   - ChromosomeSwapMutation: A mutation that consist on interchanging Chromosomes stored in an ArrayList.
 - FixedElitismPolicy: An ElitismPolicy that applies each iteration a fixed number of elitist individuals.